 This is one of the most asked questions, I get this in the email a lot.
 Below are the different ways that help me in staying up to date with recent technology changes.

 - Video Tutorials: Yes, video tutorials are the number one resource for me.
 I spend a lot of time watching technical videos, videos tutorial help me in learning new technologies easily.
-That’s why I invest a lot on video tutorials on Udemy.
+That’s why I invest a lot of time on video tutorials at Udemy.
 Below are some of the courses that I have bought recently.

 - Become a Certified Hadoop Developer: Hadoop is one of the hottest technology these days, this is a comprehensive video series to getting started with Big Data and Hadoop.
 I am currently going through this tutorial series, almost 50% completed and I am happy with it.
 Once I am done with it, you will see some posts on Hadoop too.

 - Learn and Understand AngularJS: If you are interested in learning AngularJS, then this is the one stop solution for you.
 We have published a lot of AngularJS tutorials here too but this is a good way to learn it quickly.

 - The Complete Web Developer Course – Build 14 Websites: If you want to build your own website, then this is a must have course for you.
 You will learn all the technologies related to front end such as HTML, jQuery, CSS, PHP, WordPress CMS and many more.

 - Advanced Java Programming: If you think that you are good in java, then this is the course for you to move your skills to the advance level.

 - Learn Android Lollipop Development: I am planning to build an android app for JournalDev, that’s why I bought this course.
 However I am not getting time to complete it and move on to building my app.
 It’s a good rated course and it will help you in learning android programming for sure.